4th (City of London) Battalion, London Regiment: 4/4th Battalion

 In January 1916 the reserve battalions for the whole 1st London Division were concentrated on Salisbury Plain, the 4th going to No 7 Camp, Hurdcott.
 In February the battalion received a draft of four officers and 50 men from Trinidad for basic training; this party later served with 3/4th Bn Devonshire Regiment in India.
 On 8 April the unit's title was changed to 4th (Reserve) Bn, London Regiment, forming part of the 1st London Reserve Group.
 On 1 September 1916 the 4th Reserve Bn was absorbed by the 3rd Reserve Bn, London Rgt.
 Colonel Vickers Dunfee, who had assumed command of the 4th Reserve Bn on his return from Egypt (see above), was appointed to command 1st Reserve Bn, London Rgt.

+29th Londons

+In June 1915, a reorganisation saw the men of the 3/1st London Brigade who were unfit or unavailable for overseas service separated out into a composite battalion, the 100th Provisional Battalion.
+This was stationed at Aldeburgh, guarding the East Coast as part of 6th Provisional Brigade.
+In August, all the men of the Provisional Battalion were returned to their units except those who had not volunteered for overseas service.
+These Home Service men continued serving in home defence until 1916, when the Military Service Act swept away the Home/Overseas service distinction and the provisional battalions took on the dual role of home defence and physical conditioning to render men fit for drafting overseas.
+The 100th Provisional Battalion officially became the 29th (City of London) Battalion, London Regiment, on 1 January 1917.
+The battalion never served overseas, and was demobilised early in 1919.

+It is estimated that about 7248 men served in the 4th Londons at some point during the war, and a further 3681 passed through the 29th Londons.